 The museum houses items from Tom Mix’s personal collection, providing a glimpse into the life of one of Oklahoma’s most colorful figures.
 Those too young to remember the man and his talent are sure to find his story as fascinating as those who watched him ride across the movie screen years ago.

-Misinformation and lore seems to abound about Tom Mix.
-Some of the stories were created as publicity for the studios, others Tom himself spread and from there the stories multiplied until the truth became hard to find.
+Misinformation and lore seem to abound about Tom Mix.
+Some of the stories were created as publicity for the studios, others Tom Mix spread himself, and from there the stories multiplied until the truth became hard to find.

 To learn more, visit the Tom Mix Museum website at tommixmuseum.com.
 This property is managed by Tom Mix Museum, Inc.